Scroll to content

 P.E

 P.E is on Wednesday and Thursdays.
 Children will be required to come to school in full PE kits, white top, navy bottoms/ shorts, a school jumper and appropriate footwear.
-This half term we are focusing on gymnastics: counter balance and counter tension and invasion games: basketball.
+This half term we are focusing on problem solving through team building and dance based on The Victorians.

 Homework